The Great Barrier Reef, Queensland - More Information

 As part of the Australian Government's response to the 2012 decision of the World Heritage Committee regarding the ongoing protection and management of the Great Barrier Reef World Heritage property, the Australian Government commissioned an Independent Review of the Port of Gladstone.

-The strategic assessment will ensure the continued long term protection of the unique environment and heritage values of the Great Barrier Reef World Heritage Area and also ensure that development within and adjacent to the World Heritage Area is sustainable.
+The comprehensive strategic assessment has helped to identify, plan for and manage existing and emerging risks to ensure ongoing protection and management of the unique environmental values of the Great Barrier Reef World Heritage Area and and also ensure that development within and adjacent to the World Heritage Area is sustainable.

 For more information see: